-CHS, NHS In this course, students will focus primarily on legislative debate.
+CHS, NHS 9, 10, 11, 12 .5 Credit In this course, students will focus primarily on legislative debate.
 Students will research and write bills, and debate them under the guidelines of the Michigan Interscholastic Forensics Association (MIFA).
 Students will also learn parliamentary procedure and have the opportunity to presiding officers.
-Any student wishing to in MIFA-sponsored legislative compete debate tournaments may do so but will have to pay for travel and lodging if applicable.
-A portion of the course will also be dedicated to cross-examination policy debate, although students wishing to compete in this format will meet after school twice per week and also will be responsible for travel and lodging costs if applicable.
+Any student wishing to compete in MIFA-sponsored legislative debate tournaments may do so but will have to pay for travel and lodging if applicable.
+A portion of the course will also be dedicated to crossexamination policy debate, although students wishing to compete in this format will meet after school twice per week and also will be responsible for travel and lodging costs if applicable.
 Students may take this course for more than one semester.